-Whilst this command is handy, it does not come with an easy way to untrack an entire folder, which is kind of not-great.
-However, this can be easily done by a bash command that can list and transverse through the file list, updating each file’s entry in the git index.
-(Challenge: give yourself a shot and see if you can create this type of command.
-I’m happy to share my solution to those that attempt and leave a comment, or ping me anyhow! )
+Whilst the commands are handy, they do not come with an easy way to untrack an entire folder, which is not-great.
+However, this can be easily done by a bash command that can list all files you want to “untrack” locally and transverse that list, updating each file’s entry in the git index.

-Update-index is a command that does exactly what it describes, it tells git to update its index for tracked files.
-When we set it to
+Update-index is a command that does exactly what it describes, it tells git to update its index for the tracked file it is given.
+When we set that entry of the file in the index to

-assume-unchanged what that does is set a property in the index, for the file to not be checked for any changes.
-This of course means there are performance gains to this approach with unburdening git from doing unnecessary indexing.
-However, keep in mind that should the file be changed upstream, when merging commits git will still ignore it locally so it does introduce an extra step to be aware of.
+assume-unchanged what that does is tell Git to simply ignore anything that happens to that file.
+This results in performance gains via unburdening Git from doing unnecessary indexing on files we no longer care about.
+However, keep in mind that should the file be changed upstream, when merging commits, Git will still ignore it locally so it does introduce an extra step to be aware of.

 Lastly the commands are pretty long.
-Easy way I use is to set them to something friendlier by aliasing them in my
+An easy way I use to set them to something friendlier is by aliasing them in my

 gitconfig file as follows: